MassTransit/MassTransit/doc/source/usage/containers/index.rst

 .. note::

     Dependency Injection styles are a personal choice that each developer or organization must make on their own.
-We recognize this choice, and respect it, and will not judget those who don't use a particular container or style of dependency injection.
+We recognize this choice, and respect it, and will not judge those who don't use a particular container or style of dependency injection.
 In short, we care.